aceasim03/YutongQuan_STATS201_FinalProject/README.md

   - **Cryptocurrency Data**: Our data set comprises daily market prices (AAVE–USD exchange rates) from [Alpha Vantage API](https://www.alphavantage.co/documentation/#currency-daily).
 We include open price, high price, low price, close price, and daily volume of AAVE from Oct 2020 to Dec 2022 in the dataset.
   - **Social Media Data**:  We collect tweets that contained the hashtag (#Aave/#AAVE) from [Snscrape API](https://github.com/JustAnotherArchivist/snscrape).
 The timestamp is also from Oct 2020 to Dec 2022.
 - **Methodology**:
-  - We apply the Valence Aware Dictionary and sEntiment Reasoner (VADER) to quantify the sentiment polarity (positive/negative) and sentiment intensity (-1~1) of tweets.
+  - We apply the [Valence Aware Dictionary and sEntiment Reasoner (VADER)] (https://ojs.aaai.org/index.php/ICWSM/article/view/14550) to quantify the sentiment polarity (positive/negative) and sentiment intensity (-1~1) of tweets.
-  - We use the Exponential Moving Average (EMA) to measure the volatility of Aave’s price.
+  - We use the Exponential Moving Average (EMA) to measure the volatility of Aave’s price (Mai et al. 2018).
   - With the above two methods, we can have our X-variables ready, which are the number of positive/negative tweets and the EMA of Aave's price.
-Therefore, we use the Vector Error Correction Model (VECM) to do the regression and thus predict Aave’s price.
+Therefore, we use the Vector Error Correction Model (VECM) (Mai et al. 2018; Maitra 2020) to do the regression and thus predict Aave’s price.
 - **Expected Results**:
 Firstly, we are expected to successfully predict the price of Aave with Twitter using social sentiment analysis.
 In addition, we expect to find that more positive tweets predict higher Aave prices, while more negative tweets predict lower Aave prices.
 - **Intellectual Merit & Practical Impacts**: